usaid-cs/yesterday-i-learned/random.md

 - If you hire a co-op student and get "up to $3000" of your "up to 30%" back, then you would be paying such a student $2250 per month to get that amount of tax credit back.
 - Multi-level marketing firm Herbalife has the balls to be on NYSE.
 - A bit [less](https://techcrunch.com/2017/09/05/whatsapp-business-app/) than half of the world has WhatsApp installed.
-- In The Matrix, Neo wears a pair of Panosonic headphones.
+- In The Matrix, Neo wears a pair of Panasonic headphones.
 The second movie makes no sense because programs don't "hack programs when they risk deletion" or "go back to the mainframe".
 This is Visual Basic GUI level nonsense.
 - The Twitter bird is called Larry, named after [Larry Bird](https://en.wikipedia.org/wiki/Larry_Bird) from Boston Celtics.
 - [Americans don't find soaking your shoes and socks a big deal?!](https://www.youtube.com/watch?v=XpoYWROw5BY)
 - [North Korea and USA have the same number of submarines.](https://en.wikipedia.org/wiki/List_of_countries_by_level_of_military_equipment) The USA fleet is nuclear, and the North Korean ones are non-nuclear.
 At 72 for each country, they have the world's most submarines.